tinaaa071/Case-Study-ppt/slides.md

   <div class="space-y-2">
     <p class="text-xl font-black">Design Flow</p>
     <p class="text-sm">
-      In this project, I focused on designing the overall website architecture to ensure users could browse courses and complete the registration process.
-My primary responsibility was to plan an online course registration system that is user-friendly and allows users to verify their application results.
+      In this project, I focused on designing the overall website architecture to ensure users could browse courses and complete the application process.
+My primary responsibility was to plan an online course application system that is user-friendly and allows users to verify their application results.
       <br>
       <br>
       The goal of the platform is to foster closer medical exchange and collaboration with other countries, promoting the bidirectional sharing of knowledge and skills.